Lead Image

 • Host programs that bring cutting-edge insight from academia, industry, government, and communities to life on and off the island.

-Solutions that come from NYCE will help address today’s environmental challenges by creating customized, local strategies for New York City that can be replicated and adapted for implementation in other areas around the world.
+Solutions that come from The New York Climate Exchange will help address today’s environmental challenges by creating customized, local strategies for New York City that can be replicated and adapted for implementation in other areas around the world.
 These actions will help ensure our cities and communities are safe, livable, and vibrant for generations to come.

 The Exchange at Georgia Tech